-Claim: Video clip shows a suppressed Fox News broadcast about Barack Obama.
+A video clip shows a subsequently suppressed Fox News broadcast about Barack Obama.
+See Example(s)

 Remember when we were told to watch Fox News on a Sunday night that was going to air something about Obama and we watched but never saw anything!
 Well, read below and click on the video to see why it got pulled before it could air